 Physical literacy is all about getting kids moving in an appropriate environment that fosters inclusion, the opportunity for successes and failures, and to get to know and play with their peers!
-The Long Term Athlete Development Plan is a document that was created through the lens of physical literacy.
+The Long Term Development Stages is a document that was created through the lens of physical literacy.

-Resources to further your learning on physical literacy and Long Term Athlete Development Plan:
+Resources to further your learning on Long Term Development Stages:

 FUNdamental Movement Skills